 Preventing the spread of germs wherever possible can help reduce the risk of ear infection.

 The pneumococcal vaccination protects against Streptococcus pneumoniae, which is a common bacterial cause of AOM.
-According to the National Institutes of Health, studies have shown that children who have had this vaccination experience fewer ear infections.
+According to the

 The annual flu vaccination, which is available for babies aged 6 months and over, can also help prevent ear infections that develop after flu.